randosrandom/Space4AI/README.md

   }
 }
 ```
 - **ConfigFiles**: list of system descriptions you want to solve.
-Note that the relative path with respect to the root folder of the project must be given for each system file;
+Note that the relative path with respect to the root folder of the project must be given for each system file; we do not provide details about the systems configuration files structure since it is quite intuitive.
+Anyway, see the report for some more information on them.

 - **Algorithm**: Here you can the total number of iterations to request, and the number of top solutions to retain;